 Trailokya Mohan

-Trailokya Mohan temple was built in 1680 in the dedication of the Hindu deity Vishnu/Narayan.
+The Trailokya Mohan temple was built in 1680 in dedication of the Hindu deity Vishnu/Narayan.
 The temple is a few distances away from the Kumari Ghar.
-It is built on a red platform, and it is a three-storied temple.
+It is built on a red platform, and it is a three-story temple.
 In front of the temple, a giant statue of Garuda is situated.
 Temple adorns the carved roof struts and window screens with decoratively carved medallions.

 Basantapur Tower